airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi_nats/index.md

 #### 5. **Adapter Chaining**

 Above, we created Nats.io provider that will start brokers waiting to consume initiate workflow messages from the message broker.
-Now, we create FastAPI service interacting with Nats.io provider:

 === "FastAPI + Nats Adapter with Mesop Client"

+    Next, we set up a FastAPI service to interact with the NATS.io provider.
+This introduces the second component: the [**FastAgency FastAPI App**](#2-fastagency-fastapi-app).

     !!! note "main_2_fastapi.py"
         ```python hl_lines="16-18 21-22"
         {!> docs_src/getting_started/nats_n_fastapi/main_2_fastapi.py [ln:1-22] !}
         ```

+    Finally, the third component is the [**FastAgency Client App**](#1-fastagency-client-app), which uses the **Mesop client** to communicate with both the user and the FastAPI provider.

     !!! note "main_3_mesop.py"
         ```python hl_lines="7-9 11"